-- 1.1 To ensure that all staff have a clear understanding of how to deal with someone who has sustained a head injury. - 1.2 To demonstrate the protocol used by the Medical Centre for concussion. - 1.3 In order to effectively and consistently manage these injuries, procedures have been developed to ensure that students with head injuries and/or concussion are identified, treated and referred appropriately and are fully recovered prior to returning to school activities. - 1.4 To make certain all pupils and parents receive appropriate advice on head injuries and are given written information to back this up.
+- 1.1 To ensure that all staff have a clear understanding of how to deal with someone who has sustained a head injury. - 1.2 To demonstrate the protocol used by the Medical Centre to manage concussion. - 1.3 To provide information for staff on how to recognise concussion and on how it should be managed from the time of injury through to a safe return to education and playing sport.